You don’t have to change your money mindset if you don’t want to

 Healthy Rich is a platform for inclusive, budget-free financial education.
 Become a free or paid subscriber to support our contributors and get our latest in your inbox.

 Money mindset is another name for your relationship with money — the way you think and feel about money and wealth in general and your finances in particular.

 Originally a concept in woo-woo circles, money mindset was thought of as the basis for your ability to attract wealth.
 (Think: the power of positive thinking or the law of attraction.)
 But the concept is a lot broader now, and a lot of us in the money world talk about money mindset as an important factor in how money plays into your life.

 Your money mindset impacts and is affected by your jobs and personal relationships, how you’re treated in society, your comfort, happiness and generosity.

-A healthy money mindset is the baseline for a healthy, rich life.
+A healthy relationship with money is the baseline for a budget-free life.